flyingmachine/brave-clojure-web/content/core-functions-in-depth.md

 ## Programming to Abstractions

-Clojure emphasizes *programming to abstractions*.
+In mosts Lisps, `map`, `reduce`, and related functions are designed to work list data structures.
+Clojure, however, emphasizes *programming to abstractions*.
 This means that it allows you to use the same function on different data structures, treating data structures in the same logical manner regardless of their implementation.
 That summary is a little dense, so let's look at some examples.

 ### Using One Function on Different Data Structures